Awosborn/GEKO-Project-301/proposal/idea.md

 The game consists of two distinct phases: the bidding phase and the card play phase.
 Therefore, similarly, we break the bridge solver into two distinct parts.
 Bidding Model Solver: The Input: the Convention Card of other Players, Bidding History, Bidding Model Outputs, Best possible next bid.
 Training will be done by using a latent learning model.

--**Card play Model Solver:** Input Convention Card of Human Player, Bidding History, Double Dummy, Card playing History.
+- **Card play Model Solver:** Input Convention Card of Human Player, Bidding History, Double Dummy, Card playing History.
 Output: best possible next move.
 This will be trained by trying to maximize the card play outcome compared to double dummy, a best-possible-outcome solver that uses branching and full information to determine the best possible next play.

--**The Coaching Software:** This will operate similarly, taking in all the same information as the playing or bidding model and the outputs from that phase.
+- **The Coaching Software:** This will operate similarly, taking in all the same information as the playing or bidding model and the outputs from that phase.
 This will be trained using the bridge literature.

--**Development:** Double dummy will train card play; Card play will train the bidding model; the bidding model and Double dummy will then train Card play; Card Play model will, in turn, serve as training input to the Bidding model.
+- **Development:** Double dummy will train card play; Card play will train the bidding model; the bidding model and Double dummy will then train Card play; Card Play model will, in turn, serve as training input to the Bidding model.
 The coaching model will be trained on the bridge literature.

 ## **Minimum viable product outcomes:**
--A user can bid, and our system returns a near-expert response.
+- A user can bid, and our system returns a near-expert response.
--A user can make a play, and our system returns a near-expert response.
+- A user can make a play, and our system returns a near-expert response.
--A user can make a mistake, and our system returns feedback on that response
+- A user can make a mistake, and our system returns feedback on that response

 ## **Top three sources of information:**
 Bridge Webs for bidding and playing to text, Bridge Base for played hands, and Double Dummy for card play development.